 - Where you're going to use the pet carrier

-- Why you think you need a dog carrier in the first place
+- Why do you think you need a dog carrier in the first place

 It's also the primary reason for the weight limit on these dog slings and dog backpacks being so low.

-When you're on the lookout for the right dog carrier backpack for you and your pet, you always have an option to shop in a local pet store so you can bring your dog with you and try the dog products before you make your decision.
+When you're on the lookout for the correct dog carrier backpack for you and your pet, you always have an option to shop in a local pet store.
+Bring your dog with you and try the dog products before you decide.